sourcegraph/handbook/content/marketing/demand-gen/adam-readme.md

 ### My view on demand generation

 Demand Gen is great because it impacts growth through many different tools: storytelling,analytics,creativity,messaging,tooling,processes,and more.
 It also creates a lot of opportunities for cross-functional work in a business.
-It's something you have to stragecially think about, and something you have to be creative about at the same time.
+It's something you have to stragecially think about, and something you have to be creative about.

 ### Preferred learning styles

 I learn a bunch of different ways - but the most effective is the following process: hearing it, then reading it, and then doing it.
-In meetings I am looking generally for context, and some how to's.
+In meetings I am looking generally for context.
 I digest information best from reading it, I retain info by doing it.

 ### Communication style

-My brain works in a non - linear way, so when I am in a meeting I am thinking of 100 random different ways to do something.
+My brain works in a non - linear way; so when I am in a meeting, I am thinking of 100 random different ways to do something.
 Sometimes it is hard for me in the moment to reach up in my mind and articulate the universe of thoughts I have on a subject.
 I sometimes will talk out my thoughts, which is helpful but it's not always the right time to do that.
-I can seem quiet in meetings sometime, because I am processing everything.
-That doesn't mean I don't have an input,it's just I am making sure I understand the presenter and myself.
-It's best for me to think, then stop organize and articulate what I am thinking.
+I can seem quiet in meetings sometimes, this is because I am likely processing the info and my thoughts on it.
+It doesn't mean I don't have an input,it's just I am making sure I understand the presenter and myself.
+It's best for me to think, then stop to organize and articulate what I am thinking.
 Writing things out is usually my best way articulating ideas/strategy etc..
 However, I love talking and listening for context on why and what?
 If there is every any tension or any type of conflict, I much prefer talking in person.

 ### Preferred way to collaborate

-I find that the there are a lot of different ways to collobarate, and some are relevant for different moments.
-Somteimes, I think it is really helpful to get a problem in the moment with a group with little pre-work and do a brainstorm to knock out any bias that may inhibit creativity.
-I also think it's helpful when making a decision that is backed with data that people are prepped with for the meeting in order to collaborate effectively.
-Defined roles are always a big help.
-The intrinsic value of feeling like you're contributing on a team while collobarating is an amazing feeling.
+I like to work with people,sharing ideas verbally,brainstorming sessions,google docs,defined roles, it's all good.

 ### How I approach problems